15 August 1956* (St 19/2) Distribution of “Amerika” magazine in USSR

 2.

-for the unrestrained extolling of the “achievements” of the US in the sphere of economics and culture, and especially in the production of mass consumer goods, in the organization of everyday life, etc. It is clear that this magazine will not shed any light on all the ills and contradictions of the capitalist method of production in the United States (unemployment, discrimination against the Negroes, the ruination of farmers, the rise in crime, the decay of culture, etc.).
-The publishers of the magazine America will seek in all ways to show that the people of the US, including the workers, live better than the Soviet people.
-The selection of facts and articles in this magazine will be tendentious, one-sided, and convenient to the ruling circles of the USA.
+‘American way’ of life, for the unrestrained extolling of the ‘achievements’ of the US in economics and culture, and in the production of mass consumer goods, especially, in the organization of everyday life, etc. Clearly this magazine will not shed light on all the ills and contradictions of the capitalist method of production in the United States (unemployment, discrimination against Negroes, the ruination of farmers, the rise in crime, decay of culture, etc.).
+The publishers of the magazine “Amerika” will by all means seek to show that ordinary people in the USA, including workers, live better than Soviet people.
+The selection of facts and articles in this magazine will be tendentious, one-sided, and suit the ruling circles of the USA.

-Considering it crucial to warn the party organizations about this, the CPSU Central Committee directs attention to the fact that the distribution of the magazine Amerika by no means suggests that its contents are endorsed.
-This is merely a diplomatic act showing our striving toward the establishment of contacts with Western states.
-Therefore, the dissemination of the magazine should be restricted in all ways.
-The magazine should not fall into the hands of politically immature people who are not capable of understanding the tendentiousness of its contents.
-The articles in the magazine America should not be used in propaganda and agitation work, in the print press, and on the radio.
+Dissemination of the magazine, therefore, should be restricted in every way.
+The magazine should not fall into the hands of politically immature people who are incapable of understanding the tendentiousness of its contents.
+Articles in the magazine “Amerika” should not be used in propaganda and agitation work, in print or on the radio.

-In keeping with the mutual agreement with the American side, five thousand copies of the magazine America will be distributed by subscription approximately in 40 of the largest cities of the country, and the remaining 45 thousand copies will be sold retail in more than 80 cities through the kiosks of Soiuzpechat [Central Agency for Foreign Publications].
+In keeping with the mutual agreement with the American side, 5,000 copies of the magazine “Amerika” will be distributed by subscription in approximately 40 of the largest cities of the country; the remaining 45,000 copies will be sold in more than eighty cities via Soyuzpechat [2] kiosks.

-The CPSU Central Committee suggests that the Central Committees of the Communist Party of the Union republics, territorial and regional committees, and municipal committees of the Party offer all manner of assistance to the organs of
+The CPSU Central Committee suggests that the Central Committees of the Union Republic Communist Parties, Regional Party Committees [3], and municipal committees of the Party offer all manner of assistance to the agencies of communication /…

 ————————————————————